lwa-project/lsl/doc/source/tutorial-tbw.rst

 	>>> print frame.data.xy.mean()
 	5.43

-In the above code, line 3 reads the raw TBW frame into a :mod:`lsl.reader.tbw.Frame` object.
+In the above code, line 3 reads the raw TBW frame into a :class:`lsl.reader.tbw.Frame` object.
 Lines 4 and 6 access the Frame objects various attributes.
 Line 4, for example, parses the TBW ID field and returns the stand number.
 Line 6 prints the mean value of the X and Y polarizations.

 .. warning::
 	The TBW reader can throw various errors when reading in a TBW frame if the frame